alexhippo/rosa-recipe-app/app/data/Banana Bread.md

 ### Notes

 - make sure the banana is not too ripe, otherwise the banana bread will end up being too sweet
+- mash banana as much as possible so that there aren't many solid bits in the bread
 - use slightly salted butter so that we don't need to add in extra salt